 and opaque (e.g. the

-cexargument, in certain but not all functions, magnifies text and symbols, but you can’t tell from the name that it does that).
+cexargument can be used to magnify text and symbols, but you can’t immediately tell from the name that it does that).

 - User-friendly documentation that is accessible to a broad range of people is not much of a priority, so often the help documentation isn’t written with beginners in mind.